This is simply an introduction to some of the degree requirements at Bates. For complete requirements, see the college catalog.

 Pass grades may not be changed if the student later wishes to use the course to meet general education requirements, nor may a student change a letter grade to a pass grade, or vice versa, to affect their academic record.

 Two activity courses (ten weeks in length) of physical education or its equivalent are required at Bates.
-The requirement may be met in part by proficiency tests administered by the Department of Physical Education or by participation in intercollegiate athletics, Club Sports, Outing Club activities, or the Modern Dance Company.
-Students should sign up for physical education with the Department of Physical Education during the first week of classes.
+The requirement may be met in part by activity courses including proficiency tests administered by the Department of Athletics and Physical Education or by a full year of participation in intercollegiate athletics, Club Sports, or select Bates dance courses.
+Students should sign up for physical education courses on the Garnet Gateway during the first week of classes.
 We will inform you of the specific date and time in September.
 In addition, students should be aware that although academic credit is not granted for physical education, completion of two semesters is a degree requirement.
 Participation in Commencement is not allowed unless the physical education activities requirement has been completed.
-Given the course requirements for majors, and the popularity of studying off campus and abroad during the Junior year at Bates, we recommend VERY STRONGLY that students complete this requirement by the end of the sophomore year.
+Given the course requirements for majors, and the popularity of studying off-campus and abroad during the junior year at Bates, we recommend VERY STRONGLY that students complete this requirement by the end of the sophomore year.